mailgun/documentation/source/api-events.rst

 ----------

 The request time range should be given by a beginning timestamp and either an end timestamp or a search direction.
+If an end timestamp is not given, a search direction must be provided.

 If the range end timestamp is provided then the relation between the beginning and the end timestamps determines the direction in which events are going to be